ugoogalizer/osm/README.md

 # osm
-Steps to install Open Street Maps on Centos 7 (with aim to install on Red Hat 7 also) Summarised & updated from: https://knowledgebase.hyperlearning.ai/en/articles/centos-7-open-street-map-tile-server
+Steps to install Open Street Maps on Centos 7 (with aim to install on Red Hat 7 also), ultimately in a non-internet connected environment.
+Summarised & updated from: https://knowledgebase.hyperlearning.ai/en/articles/centos-7-open-street-map-tile-server

 ## Summary